GfSE/SAF-Specification/stakeholders.md

 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * Which Mode(s) and State(s) do the SOI have?
 * How are Error State(s) handled?
-* How will the system be used or utilized to satisfy the user needs?
 * What additional information the SOI or a SOI element needs to generate to enable testing?
-* What are the System Function(s) and service(s)?
 * What are the scenarios a system function is utilized in?
 * What shall be validated to the customer at system level?
 * What is the rational if requirements are not considered?
-* What are necessary inputs for operating the SOI expected to be provided by other external entity(s)?
+* What are necessary inputs for operating the SOI expected to be provided by other External Entity(s)?
+* Which function(s) will the SOI provide?
+* What is the sequence of interactions among the System and context elements
 # Software Developer
 Definition - Developer:
 organization that performs development tasks (including requirements analysis, design, testing through acceptance) during a life cycle process.
 [ISO/IEC 12207:2008]